 In general, full bunion surgery recovery can take between four to six months.
 However, you will be able to resume your regular activities already after six to eight weeks.
 During the first two weeks following your surgery, you will have to wear a surgical cast or boot.
 It will help protect your foot.

 One of the most important bunion surgery recovery tips is to avoid getting your stitches wet.
-Once your doctor removes the boot or cast, you will wear a brace, which will support your foot during the healing stage.
+Once your doctor for bunion surgery removes the boot or cast, you will wear a brace, which will support your foot during the healing stage.
 Keep in mind that you will not be able to bear weight on your foot at first.
 Therefore, make sure you have crutches for assistance.
 After some time, you can start putting some weight on your foot.

 Another recovery tip is to ice your toe and foot.
 This will speed healing and reduce inflammation.
 You will be ready to drive after a week or two following the removal procedure.
 You should not have any concerns about your foot remaining swollen for several months after surgery.